RudolfBSuguitan/Assistive-Device_FYP/README.md

 -got the 2 sensors working side by side however, like it thought i would be, is a bit delayed.
--this is due to the style of coding which is FCFS. will try and address this issues usin functions -Though i can create 2 separate programs that will run at the same time but data handling will be an issue
+-this is due to the style of coding which is FCFS. will try and address this issues usin functions -Though i can create 2 separate programs that will run at the same time but data handling will be an issue -using rc.local in /etc to run script on boot
+-working with warning massages - messages has to be shorter but as effective to allow user react on time -will make it smarter using functions
+-better input handling